qmk/qmk_firmware/keyboards/xd60/keymaps/fvolpe83/readme.md

 tapping toggle has been defined to 3 in the separate config.h

-via has been enabled, waiting for official support on their end
+via has been enabled

 ## Build

 To build the keymap, simply run:

-    make xd60/rev3:shura30  # XD60 rev3
+    make xd60/rev3:fvolpe83  # XD60 rev3

 ![Keyboard Layout (Physical appearence)](https://i.imgur.com/CSRPjbX.png "physical layout")